verana-labs/verifiable-trust-vpr-spec/spec.md

 - `holder_validation_validity_period` (number) (*mandatory*): number of days after which an holder validation process expires and must be renewed.
 - `issuer_perm_management_mode` (PermissionManagementMode) (*mandatory*): defines how permissions are managed for issuers of this `CredentialSchema`.
 OPEN means anyone can issue credential of this schema; GRANTOR means a validation process MUST be run between a candidate ISSUER and an ISSUER_GRANTOR in order to create an ISSUER permission; ECOSYSTEM means a validation process MUST be run between a candidate ISSUER and the trust registry owner (ecosystem) of the `CredentialSchema` entry in order to create an ISSUER permission;
 - `verifier_perm_management_mode` (PermissionManagementMode) (*mandatory*): defines how permissions are managed for verifiers of this `CredentialSchema`.
 OPEN means anyone can verify credentials of this schema (does not implies that a payment is not necessary); GRANTOR means a validation process MUST be run between a candidate VERIFIER and a VERIFIER_GRANTOR in order to create a VERIFIER permission; ECOSYSTEM means a validation process MUST be run between a candidate VERIFIER and the trust registry owner (ecosystem) of the `CredentialSchema` entry in order to create a VERIFIER permission;
+- `denom` (denom): `denom` used for payments for all business models linked to this credential schema.

 ### SchemaAuthorizationPolicy